Wed 13 Aug 2025

 Compensation for claims for protective awards

-As of 20 January, an amendment to the Trade Union and Labour Relations (Consolidation) Act 1992 will enable tribunals to increase or decrease compensation by 25% in claims for a protective award where it appears a party has not complied with the statutory Code of Practice on Dismissal and Re-engagement.
+As of 20 January, an amendment to the Trade Union and Labour Relations (Consolidation) Act 1992 enabled tribunals to increase or decrease compensation by up to 25% in claims for a protective award where it appears a party has not complied with the statutory Code of Practice on Dismissal and Re-engagement.

 SPRING 2025